Advait5922/LangGraph-basic-project-WebAgent-AI/README.md

-# MultiAgent Nexus: LangGraph AI Agent with FastAPI
+# LangGraph AI WebAgent with FastAPI

 This project provides a FastAPI-based web service that integrates with LangGraph and various tools to create a conversational AI agent.
 The agent can dynamically select between different language models and utilize tools like TavilySearchResults for enhanced functionality.